 If you want to pair a medium-bodied red wine with food, consider Italian cuisine.
 Tomato-based recipes are great, for example, Lasagna or similarly scalloped dishes.
 Even Pizza is an excellent food to match medium-bodied reds.

 Medium-bodied white wines go well with many types of seafood, including scallops, oysters, or sashimi.
 Another option is pasta with green pesto or salad with vinaigrette.

 You can serve light red wines with roasted vegetables and with light fish that is steamed or baked.
-They’re also great with many types of cheese.
+They are also great with many types of cheese.

-Wine body is a difficult characteristic to understand if you don’t experience it yourself.
+Wine body is a difficult characteristic to understand if you do not experience it yourself.
 Without directly comparing a full-bodied to a light-bodied wine, you will have a hard time getting into it.
 So get yourself two glasses and taste the differences yourself.